whitep4nth3r/whitep4nth3r/README.md

 # Hi there!
 I'm Salma.
 I help developers build stuff, learn things, and love what they do

-I currently work in Developer Relations at Contentful.
-You can find me building stuff and learning things live on Twitch three times a week.
-You will often hear me shouting about inclusivity and accessibility.
+With a background in music, teaching and comedy, and after a career as a front end developer and lead engineer, I currently work in Developer Relations at Contentful.

+I am a Microsoft MVP for Developer Technologies, Twitch partner, live coding streamer, speaker, tech content creator, and relentless advocate for building a truly accessible web.
+Founder of unbreak.tech and womenwhostream.tech, my projects revolve around activism for social change and equality in the technology industry, and my expertise is the Jamstack and related front end web technologies.

 Tech is the future, and everyone is welcome.